 In the server, cloud, or even desktop market, the requirements are different.
 Users do not compile for the target.
-They don't even compile at all.
+Most of the time, they don't even compile at all.
 They download binary packages for Linux Ubuntu, Red Hat, or some other distribution (letting aside Windows or macOS) and they expect the system to work at the best of its capabilities.